gebi/devolo-cli/README.md

 # devolo-cli
 Small cli for devolo powerlan adapters

+You are most probably looking for https://github.com/2Fake/devolo_plc_api

+_This is only a small hack to make my devolo PLC adapters rebooting because devolo reliable messes up their firmware with PLCs that have asymetrically bad connection.
+Together with devolos completely messed up network package buffering this makes a reboot faster than waiting for the devolo PLCs to recover to fix connection problems..._

 # Usage

 I wrote this tool because my Devolo Magic 2 Lan adapters constantly "lock up" in a way no data is transmitted anymore or only with *huge* latencies (like >1min ttl) making the connection unusable, but starting to work again without any issues after just rebooting one of the adapters.